Eyes on Beautiful Amboseli: All You Need to Know

 Things to do in Amboseli

-The number one thing you must do while in Amboseli is going on game drives in the National park.
-Catch a beautiful sunrise or sunset, identify the animals you spot( make a game out of spotting, naming, and counting them)- guaranteed you will come across a herd of elephants.
+- Game Drives.
+The number one thing you must do while in Amboseli is go on game drives.
+Catch a beautiful sunrise or sunset, and identify the animals you spot( make a game out of spotting, naming, and counting them)- guaranteed you will come across a herd of elephants.

 Where to stay in Amboseli